-- In a Dutch oven, cook the peppered bacon down, then remove from the drippings.
-Leave the drippings in the pan.
+- In a Dutch oven, cook the bacon until crispy, then remove.
+Leave the drippings (bacon fat) in the pan.

-- Heat the pan to medium-high and add the onions and garlic to the bacon drippings, cooking until soft.
+- Heat the pan to medium-high and add the onions and garlic to the drippings, cooking until soft.
 This should take 4-6 minutes, depending on your stovetop.

 - Pour in the Bloody Mary Mix, barbecue sauce, honey, Sriracha sauce, mustard and Worcestershire sauce, stirring and bringing to a boil.